Muntinlupa: Transportation

-Muntinlupa can be accessed through private vehicles, buses, jeepneys, taxis, tricycles, and UV Express.
-Electric vehicles by both private and public sectors operate within the borders of the city.
+Muntinlupa can be accessed through private vehicles, buses, jeepneys, taxis, tricycles, and UV Express vans.
+Electric vehicles by both private and public sectors operate within the city.

 Public utility vehicles

-City buses with routes plying EDSA to Quezon City, Navotas, or Valenzuela serve the two terminals at Alabang, the Alabang Integrated Bus Terminal at Starmall Alabang, and South Station at Filinvest City.
-Provincial buses to Batangas City, Lucena, Quezon, and Bicol Region also depart from Alabang.
+City buses with routes to Cavite, Makati, Manila, and Valenzuela serve the two terminals at Alabang: the Vista Terminal Exchange at the former Starmall Alabang and South Station at Filinvest City.
+Point-to-point buses to Batangas, Makati, Manila, Ninoy Aquino International Airport, Ortigas Center and San Juan depart from the Vista Terminal Exchange, Alabang Town Center, and South Park Center in Alabang, respectively.
+Provincial buses to Batangas City, Lucena, Quezon, and the Bicol Region also depart from Alabang.

 Jeepneys routes to General Mariano Alvarez, Calamba, and Pasay, including express services, also use the terminals at Alabang.
+UV Express routes also ply the city.

 Tricycles and pedicabs serve the interior of barangays and residential areas.

-"360 Eco-loop" is Filinvest City's fully integrated electric-powered public transport system operated by Filinvest as the main mode of transportation around Filinvest City. "electric-Jeepney Ride for Free," launched by the City Government of Muntinlupa on March 30, 2015, is composed of an initial fleet of 10 e-jeepneys produced in the Philippines.
+"360 Eco-loop" is Filinvest City's fully integrated electric-powered public transport system, which is operated by Filinvest as the main mode of transportation around Filinvest City.
+"Electric-Jeepney Ride for Free," launched by the City Government of Muntinlupa on March 30, 2015, with an initial fleet of 10 e-jeepneys produced in the Philippines.

 Rail

-Philippine National Railways has 3 stations in the city: Sucat, Alabang, and Muntinlupa (Barangay Poblacion) stations.
-There used to be a 4th and 5th stations in Barangay Tunasan and Barangay Buli; however, both were discontinued and demolished in 2009.
-Alabang station is the terminus of the Metro Commuter services; so, only the Provincial Commuter services that goes to Calamba stops in the Muntinlupa station which is currently two northbound trips in the morning and two southbound trips in the evening.
-Service southward to Alabang has resumed, but limited to Mamatid station in Cabuyao, Laguna.
+The Philippine National Railways (PNR) has three stations in the city: Sucat, Alabang, and Muntinlupa (Poblacion).
+There used to be stations in Barangay Tunasan and Barangay Buli; however, both were discontinued and demolished in 2009.
+Before the suspension of operations in 2024, Alabang station was the terminus of the PNR Metro South Commuter services; only select morning and evening trains to and from Calamba stopped at Muntinlupa station.

+PNR operations have been suspended since 2024 to give way to the construction of the elevated North–South Commuter Railway, which will have stations at Sucat, Alabang, and Muntinlupa (Poblacion).